<< Yesterday

 1949 In one of their best trades in franchise history, the White Sox obtain future Hall of Famer Nellie Fox from the A's in exchange for catcher Joe Tipton.
 The hard-nosed second baseman will lead the league in hits four times, winning the 1959 American League MVP during his 14-year tenure with the team.

-1964 Two days after manager Johnny Keane announces he is joining the Yankees, Cardinals GM Bob Howsam makes public the resignation of Branch Rickey, stating he had no explanation for why the 83-year-old team consultant decided to leave the club.
-The move appears to continue the front office shakeup for the World Champs, including Eddie Stanky's resignation as the director of player development and the dismissal of former general manager Bing Devine.
+1964 Two days after former manager Johnny Keane announced he was joining the Yankees, Cardinals GM Bob Howsam makes public the resignation of Branch Rickey, stating he had no explanation for why the 83-year-old team consultant decided to leave the club.
+The move continues the front office shakeup for the World Champs, including Eddie Stanky's resignation as the director of player development and the dismissal of former general manager Bing Devine.

 1964 Fred Hutchinson, who compiled a 443-372 (.544) record and won the 1961 National League pennant during his six seasons with the team, resigns as the Reds manager.
 The 44-year-old much-respected skipper, after a courageous battle against lung cancer, will die three weeks later in Bradenton, Florida.